richardatval/www.communitycapacity.co.uk/about/who-we-are.md

 published: true
 ---

-CCB focuses on actions that are positive, creative and inclusive for the whole community.
-Instead of focusing on what is missing or causing problems in an area, CCB concentrates on what is possible for a local community.
-We work with local community members who have an idea to improve the area they live in to help them kick-start new projects and activities.
-We then support the community to help them develop these ideas into long term projects.
+Community Capacity Building (CCB) focuses on actions that are positive, creative and inclusive for the whole community.
+Instead of focusing on what is missing or causing problems, CCB concentrates on what is possible for a local community.
+We work with community members to improve the area they live in by supporting them to kick-start new projects and activities.
+We then help them to develop these ideas into long-term projects.

-As part of this work we look into the assets available to community, such as:
+As part of this work we look into the assets available to each community, such as:

-* Individuals in the community – the time, skills and enthusiasm local people can share with their community as volunteers
+* Individuals – the time, skills and enthusiasm local people can share with their community as volunteers
-* Buildings and physical space that could be used for activities
+* Buildings and physical space
-* Resources and equipment that could be used for activities
+* Resources and equipment
-* Small informal groups in the community that could support new activities or projects
+* Small, informal groups in the community that could support new activities or projects
 * Skills, experience and resources that partner organisations could share with the community
-* Ways to connect different people in the community so they can work together
+* Ways to connect different people within the community so they can work together

 ### Where do we work?